metrorailings/OwlBlog/content/posts/week-12-supercontest-picks.md

 I still have absolutely zero faith in an entitled Dwayne Haskins and a Redskins team mired in a toxic environment.

 That and Jeff Driskel impressed me in his outing against the Dallas.
 He was fearless with his passes, almost to the point of recklessness.
 Driskel is not afraid to chance those big plays.
-Even if the Lions are without the services of their best pass rusher in Trey Flowers, does it really take much to throw Haskins off his game, especially considering his reputed aversion to throwing in tight windows?
+Even if the Lions are without the services of their best pass rusher in Trey Flowers, does it really take much to throw Haskins off his game, especially considering his reputed aversion to throwing in tight windows.

 ***